indygreg/PyOxidizer/README.rst

 PyOxidizer
 ==========

-``PyOxidizer`` is a collection of Rust crates that facilitate building libraries and binaries containing Python interpreters. ``PyOxidizer`` is capable of producing a single file executable - with all dependencies statically linked and all resources (like ``.pyc`` files) embedded in the executable.
+``PyOxidizer`` is a utility for producing binaries that embed Python.
+``PyOxidizer`` is capable of producing a single file executable - with all dependencies statically linked and all resources (like ``.pyc`` files) embedded in the executable.

 The over-arching goal of ``PyOxidizer`` is to make complex packaging and distribution problems simple so application maintainers can focus on